flancia-coop/doc.anagora.org/flancia-meet.md

 # [[flancia meet 2023-07-29]]
 - Haircuts
+    - both used to have long hair at some point
 - [[bouncepaw]]
-    - comic can be turned in anytime, polishing
+    - comic can be turned in as is, but polishing for a better result

 # [[flancia meet 2023-07-15]]
 - On exploring unknown parts of a town :)